 One of the best things about software as a service businesses (and a reason why they trade at such high multiples) is that customers tend to spend more with the company over time.

-DigitalOcean's net revenue retention rate, an important measure of how much customers from a year ago were spending at the end of the quarter, was at 116% in Q3.
-That means even if they didn't win any new customers, DigitalOcean would have grown its revenue 16% year on year.
-Significantly up from the last quarter, this a good retention rate and a proof that DigitalOcean's customers are satisfied with their software and are getting more value from it over time.
+DigitalOcean's net revenue retention rate, an important measure of how much customers from a year ago were spending at the end of the quarter, was at 117% in Q1.
+That means even if they didn't win any new customers, DigitalOcean would have grown its revenue 17% year on year.
+Trending up over the last year, this is a good retention rate and a proof that DigitalOcean's customers are satisfied with their software and are getting more value from it over time.
 That is good to see.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-DigitalOcean's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 60.9% in Q3.
+DigitalOcean's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 63.2% in Q1.

-Sporting a market capitalization of $10.1 billion, more than $589.7 million in cash and with positive free cash flow over the last twelve months, we're confident that DigitalOcean has the resources it needs to pursue a high growth business strategy.
+With a market capitalization of $4.36 billion DigitalOcean is among smaller companies, but its more than $1.55 billion in cash and positive free cash flow over the last twelve months give us confidence that DigitalOcean has the resources it needs to pursue a high growth business strategy.

 Is Now The Time?

 When considering DigitalOcean, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
 We think DigitalOcean is a solid business.
-Its revenue growth has been strong, and analysts believe that sort of growth is sustainable for now.
-And while its gross margins show its business model is much less lucrative than the best software businesses, the good news is its very efficient customer acquisition hints at the potential for strong profitability, and its strong free cash flow generation gives it re-investment options.
+Its revenue growth has been strong.
+And while its gross margins show its business model is much less lucrative than the best software businesses, the good news is its very efficient customer acquisition hints at the potential for strong profitability, and its customers are increasing their spending quite quickly, suggesting that they love the product.